 HDMI: The camera has a mini-HDMI (Type C) output for connecting the camera to your HDTV.
 An optional mini-HDMI to HDMI cable (such as the 119HDMICAM) is required.

 Operating System Requirements: The XF1 is equipped with Software for MyFinePix Studio Version 4.0 for Windows and FinePixViewer Version 3.6 for Macintosh.
 In order to use this software, your computer must have one of the following operating system:

-- MyFinePix Studio: Windows 7 (SP1), Windows Vista (SP2), Windows XP
+- MyFinePix Studio: Windows 7 (SP1), Windows Vista (SP2), Windows XP (SP3)

-10.5 - 10.6 (Version 10.7 and later not supported)
+FinePixViewer: Mac OS X Version 10.5 - 10.6 (Version 10.7 and later not supported)

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.